 If I’m real honest, most of the time, my first thought about my needs… are not real godly or righteous.
 I tend to want things that bring comfort to me life.
 While God wants me and those in my life to grow spiritually – which often brings discomfort…

 James 4:2-3 (NASB) You do not have because you do not ask.
-3 You ask and do not receive, because you ask ]with wrong motives, so that you may spend it on your pleasures.
+3 You ask and do not receive, because you ask <div id=" mc_embed_signup>

 2. Jesus, prayed believing He was talking directly to God, with confidence and boldness.